 When is the fee paid for my booking?

 The fee is made up of two parts.
-You pay a non-refundable* deposit over the telephone by debit or credit card to confirm your booking and guarantee the carer we have selected.
+You pay a non-refundable deposit* over the telephone by debit or credit card to confirm your booking and guarantee the carer we have selected.
 The deposit is part of the daily rate and not in addition to it.
-The balance is due when you deliver your dog to your carer and is paid directly to the carer by cash or cheque; please ask your carer which method they prefer.
+The balance is due when you deliver your dog to your carer and is paid directly to the carer by cash or bank transfer; please ask your carer which method they prefer.

 What happens if the selected carer is not suitable for my dog?

-If, after meeting the selected carer you are unhappy and you notify us within three days of the meeting, we will either introduce you to another carer, or if you prefer, you will be given a full refund of your deposit.
+If, after meeting the selected carer you are unhappy and you notify us within three days of the meeting, we will either introduce you to another carer, or if you prefer, you will be given a refund of your deposit*.
 Any feedback about our carers you may wish to gives us is always appreciated and helps us select the right carer in the future.